 - Hot food should be kept hot, at or above 135° F. Wrap well and place in an insulated container.

 - Foods like chicken salad and desserts in individual serving dishes can also be placed directly on ice, or in a shallow container set in a deep pan filled with ice.
-Drain off water as ice melts and replace ice frequently.
+Drain off the water as ice melts and replace ice frequently.

 - Do not let perishable food sit out longer than two hours.